The University of Texas of the Permian Basin

 3. Overall cumulative college GPA 2.75

 4. Grade of B in each science course (BIOL; Chemistry; Micro; and Math).
+All science courses must be designated as courses for science majors.

 5. All other required pre-nursing courses completed to satisfy the UT Permian Basin Core curriculum must be completed with a grade of at least C or better.